gregrickaby/WP-Current-Time/README.md

 # WP Current Time

 Display the current time and/or date with a WordPress shortcode `[current-time]` or `[current-date]`.
-Compatible with both Gutenberg, the Classic Editor, and widgets.
+Compatible with Gutenberg, the Classic Editor, and Widgets.

 **Table of Contents**
 - [WP Current Time](#wp-current-time)